tigergraph/ecosys/demos/guru_scripts/docker_notebook/README.md

-Steps to get TigerGraph Developer + notebook
+Steps to get TigerGraph Developer + Jupyter notebook
 =================

 1. To build the container, download this folder and in it run (assuming you already installed Docker):